AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 Benji laughed breaking the silence.
 "I was just leaving."
 He said as he slipped between me and the wall and headed for the elevator.

 The elevator dinged and I heard them slide closed and Alex and I hadn't said a thing or moved, we only stared at each other.
-I broke our gaze and looked down at the floor
+I broke our gaze and looked down at the floor pushing the flowers and wine at Alex as I did so.
+I stared at his chest, not the floor.
+He didn't like when I went submissive but the silence and the staring made me uncomfortable.

+Alex asked, "What are you doing here?"
+It wasn't a pleasant tone and I wanted to shriek away from it.
+He was angry.

+I started to stay something but my voice caught.
+I t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNjcwMDA1MSwxMzkxNjYxMTIyLC0yMT
-E2NzEwNjY4LC0xMjU2ODIyNTcsMTA1Nzg4ODY3NSwtMTI2MzQ3
-NTEzLDg5MzM5NjE0MSwtMjAxMzg3NjcyNyw5Mjg4MDY5MiwtMT
-E1MjYyNTk5MywtMTE3Nzc2MTI3MV19
+eyJoaXN0b3J5IjpbLTU1MDIyNTgyNiwxODI2NzAwMDUxLDEzOT
+E2NjExMjIsLTIxMTY3MTA2NjgsLTEyNTY4MjI1NywxMDU3ODg4
+Njc1LC0xMjYzNDc1MTMsODkzMzk2MTQxLC0yMDEzODc2NzI3LD
+kyODgwNjkyLC0xMTUyNjI1OTkzLC0xMTc3NzYxMjcxXX0=
 -->